Приключения Оливера Твиста» на английском языке с переводом

 iii.
 The green damp hung upon the low walls; the tracks of the snail and slug glistened in the light of the candle; but all was still as death.
 (Chapter-XXVI)

-20. Symbolism: Oliver Twist represents various symbols such as; darkness symbolizes crime, the countryside represents happiness, dirt and dilapidation symbolize poverty, while “London Bridge” represents the collision of two worlds.
+The first simile compares the silence with death, the second also compares dim sounds with stillness or death. - Symbolism: Oliver Twist represents various symbols such as; darkness symbolizes crime, the countryside represents happiness, dirt and dilapidation symbolize poverty, while “London Bridge” represents the collision of two worlds.

 Comments are closed, but trackbacks and pingbacks are open.